Pasta Alla Norma: Authentically

 Here’s What You Need:

 Boil a pot of salted pasta water.
-At the same time, heat up your olive oil on medium high heat.
+At the same time, heat up your olive oil on medium-high heat.

 When oil is heating, begin to prepare your eggplant.
-Slice it in half, and then into ½ inch slices to cube.

-Take tongs and gently place your eggplant into the oil.
 Make sure you’re gentle—you really don’t want to burn yourself with the oil.
 Season with salt and pepper, and let fry until golden brown.
-It should look something like this:
+It should look something like this

 When your eggplant is done, transfer to a paper towel lined plate to soak up any excess oil.

 Remove most of your olive oil, but keep a little bit in the pan to finish the dish.
-Begin to toast diced garlic and calabrian chilli peppers.
-Season with salt and pepper.
-Cook ’em’ til you smell ‘em!

 Once garlic is cooked, add your eggplant back to the pan.
 Add about two scoops of marinara, and let simmer until heated through.
 It should smell delicious at this point.

-Pasta Alla Norma Final
+Pasta Alla Norma-Marinara

-What To Serve With Pasta Alla Norma:
+What To Serve With This Simple Eggplant Pasta Recipe:

 Drink: In terms of wine, you really can’t go wrong with pairing this dish just as the Sicilians would—with a nice Nero d’Avola red wine.